On fundamental Fourier coefficients of Siegel modular forms: Introduction

 \subsubsection{Step~1}

-The analytic part first analyses the Fourier expansion of the degree one cusp forms $h_{\mu}$ for primitive $\mu$ from the previous step.
-Here some analytic number theory of modular forms comes in, and we essentially adapt an argument from \cite{AD, saha} using either a classical Rankin-Selberg method or a `smoothed' version in the case of half-integral weights to the groups $\Gamma_1(N)$.
+The analytic part first analyses the Fourier expansion of the degree one cusp forms $h_{\mu}$ for primitive $\mu$ from \textit{Step~3} of \textit{part~A} discussed above.
+Here some analytic number theory of modular forms comes in, and we essentially adapt an argument from \cite{AD, saha} using either a classical Rankin-Selberg method or a `smoothed' version (Method~1) in the case of half-integral weights, to the groups $\Gamma_1(N)$.
 The primitiveness of $\mu$ is crucial here.
+This method has the advantage that it holds uniformly for both integral and half-integral weight cusp forms, and does not depend on any multiplicity-one result.
+See \thmref{partb-c}.
+In the sequel, we would only use the result for the half-integral weight cusp forms, as for those with integral weights, we prove a \textsl{better} quantitative result (see \thmref{partb-m}), which relies on multiplicity-one (Method~2).
+The details can be found in sections~\ref{ell-icusp},~\ref{ell-hcusp}.